 Finally, if YOU have decided to turn from your idols to serve God (1 Thess.
 1:9) and trust Jesus ALONE (100%) for your salvation, you need to be water baptized by immersion, even though you are not forgiven by baptism to become born again.
 Being water baptized by immersion is the Biblical way and part of Christian beliefs.
 This is important for ALL saved people to do, as soon as possible, after conversion.
-Note: one gets water baptized AFTER he becomes a Christian, not to become a Christian!
+Remember, according to scripture, one gets water baptized AFTER he becomes a Christian, not to become a Christian!
 Again, the answer to, does baptism save is, NO.